GasparErrobidart/picture-perfect/README.md

 ### Cons
-As stated on the "Pros" section right above, the only drawback of this technique is that your users will see a low resolution / placeholder image if the full size image takes a long time to download, that **could be the result of serving huge images, having a not so fast architecture or just the user having a slow connection**.
+As stated on the "Pros" section right above, the only drawback of this technique is that your users will see a low resolution/placeholder image if the full size image takes a long time to download, that **could be the result of serving huge images, having a not so fast architecture or just the user having a slow connection**.
 But **let's be honest** if any of those scenarios are taking place chances are that the user will have a worst experience by waiting from the star for all the images to be downloaded, adding up to the initial page load and degrading speed.

 ### Options